-You’ve co-founded several of the leading organisations in the field of effective altruism: Giving What We Can in 2009, 80,000 Hours in 2011, and finally the Centre for Effective Altruism as an umbrella organization.
+You’ve co-founded several of the leading organizations in the field of effective altruism: Giving What We Can in 2009, 80,000 Hours in 2011, and finally the Centre for Effective Altruism as an umbrella organization.
 Can you walk us through the history of your involvement in effective altruism: how did it all start, and how did you come to launch these multiple projects?

 I was always motivated to do good with my own life.
-By reading Peter Singer, that concern became supercharged, and when I arrived as a graduate student at Oxford, I realised that my plans to become a philosopher of logic and language were perhaps not morally justified, and I started looking around and wonder how I could contribute with my time and money.
+By reading Peter Singer, that concern became supercharged, and when I arrived as a graduate student at Oxford, I realized that my plans to become a philosopher of logic and language were perhaps not morally justified, and I started looking around and wonder how I could contribute with my time and money.
 At the time, I was very focused on improving the lives of those in extreme poverty.
-I luckily met another philosophy graduate student, Toby Ord, who had developed for Giving What We Can, encouraging people to give at least 10% of their income to the charities that are most effective, and giving recommendations for those most effective charities.
-As soon as he told me this idea, I thought it was brilliant and wanted to get very heavily involved, and we co-founded the organisation six months later, in November 2009.
+I luckily met another philosophy graduate student, Toby Ord, who had developed Giving What We Can, encouraging people to give at least 10% of their income to the charities that are most effective, and giving recommendations for those most effective charities.
+As soon as he told me this idea, I thought it was brilliant and wanted to get very heavily involved, and we co-founded the organization six months later, in November 2009.

 “Effective altruism is about using your time and money as effectively as possible, to do as much good as possible, and working out how to have the biggest possible impact.”

 A second reason is a change of messaging.
-Whereas Peter Singer emphasized the really strong obligation to feel guilty for not helping those in poor countries, our messaging was more positive and optimistic.
+Whereas Peter Singer emphasized the really strong obligation to feel guilty of not helping those in poor countries, our messaging was more positive and optimistic.
 Whether or not you think there’s an obligation to help the poor or improve the world, it’s just an exciting and fulfilling way to live your life.

-I think of Peter as the sort of ‘grandfather’ of effective altruism.
-He laid out the foundations, he’s the reason many people got into the community.
+I think of Peter as the ‘grandfather’ of effective altruism.
+He laid out the foundations, and he’s the reason many people got into the community.
 He didn’t start the movement itself, but he’s clearly its inspiration and has been a big proponent of ideas.
 In terms of why I chose this book, I can think of three reasons.

 Effective altruism is generally associated with initiatives to give money back to people in poor countries, to improve healthcare in particular.
 But Singer’s Practical Ethics also focuses on another issue: animal rights.
 The Effective Altruism Funds website, which lets individuals donate to the Centre for Effective Altruism and distribute their money as effectively as possible, actually includes animal welfare in its priorities.
 Is this an issue that is still neglected today, both financially and in terms of public discourse?

 It’s extremely neglected, and probably the most neglected cause among the ones we look at.
 60 billion animals are killed every year for food, and the very vast majority of them are kept in factories, in horrific conditions.
 Almost everyone in society, if they really understood what those conditions are, would vote against them.
 Yet, there are only a few tens of millions of dollars spent every year on improving the conditions of animals in factory farms.
-You can compare that to global health and development, which I also think is neglected, but that receives 250 billion dollars every year.
+You can compare that to global health and development, which I also think is neglected, but receives 250 billion dollars every year.
 This is ten thousand times as much money, and that’s not counting individual philanthropy as well, which also amounts to many billions of dollars.
-So it’s a huge issue, and an incredibly neglected in relation to the size of the problem.
+So it’s a huge issue, and an incredibly neglected one in relation to the size of the problem.
 I think that’s true in public discourse as well.
-Society is starting to do a little bit better; a few percent of people are vegetarians, but it’s not major news.
+Society is starting to do a little better—a few percent of people are vegetarians, but it’s not major news.
 For an issue that future generations might look back on and see as a moral atrocity, it barely gets mentioned.
-In a way that’s not really surprising, since animals can’t unionize, they don’t get a vote, they’re completely disenfranchised in society.
+In a way that’s not astounding, since animals can’t unionize, they don’t get a vote, they’re completely disenfranchised in society.

 “Animal welfare is probably the most neglected cause among the ones we look at.”

 I think it’s possible that people in the future will come to regard animals as being of equal status to humans.
 That doesn’t mean I would save 2 chickens over 1 human.
 The ratio would probably still be a thousand to one, or something like that.
 But one unit of pain is the same whether you’re a chicken or a human being.
 I think it’s possible to achieve this, but I would expect that getting there requires removing a huge self-interested bias that people have to not care about animals.
 If we get very low-cost, tasty and healthy lab-grown meat, that might be a solution.
-It would provide people with a self-interested incentive to stop farming animals in order to eat meat, and they’ll gradually realise that the conditions in which factory farming was done were horrible.
+It would provide people with a self-interested incentive to stop farming animals in order to eat meat, and they’ll gradually realize that the conditions in which factory farming was done were horrible.

 Your second choice was Reasons and Persons by Derek Parfit.
-Parfit passed away in 2017, but his work was fundamental to the philosophical basis of effective altruism.
-Who was he, and did he work on?
+Parfit passed away in 2017, but his work was also fundamental to the philosophical basis of effective altruism.
+Who was he, and what did he work on?

-The main reason why Reasons and Persons is so important is that it introduced to the world the field of population ethics: reasoning ethically about the value of increasing the size of the population in the world, and the size of the population in the future.
+Reasons and Persons is so important because it introduced to the world the field of population ethics: reasoning ethically about the value of increasing the size of the population in the world, and the size of the population in the future.
 Is it better to have more people if those people have happy lives?
 Is it worse to have more people if those people have a life so bad it’s not worth living?
 If it is better to have more people, what is exactly the theory that governs how to think about these changes in the size of the population?
 Do you just add up the happiness of everyone?
 If so, you get counterintuitive conclusions.
 Do you just try to maximize the average well-being?
 If so, you also get counterintuitive conclusions.

-I do agree that it’s a pressing matter, and possibly the most important set of issues we face.
-Humans of today are remarkably early in the story of civilization.
-Almost all of the value that the human race could achieve lies in the future: all the greatest scientific advances, works of art, peaks of happiness and creativity.
+I do agree that it’s a pressing matter, and even possibly the most important set of issues we face.
+We are remarkably early in the story of civilization.
+Almost all the value that the human race could achieve lies in the future: all the greatest scientific advances, works of art, peaks of happiness and creativity.
 But we now seem to be entering a stage where there is at least some chance that all those things could be lost.
-The biggest shift occurred in 1945 with the development of nuclear weapons, which put on the table the idea that we could develop technology so powerful that we’d be capable of destroying ourselves.
+The biggest shift occurred in 1945 with the use of nuclear weapons, which put on the table the idea that we could develop technology so powerful that we’d be capable of destroying ourselves.
 The study of existential risks receives very little attention, in the order of a few tens of millions of dollars per year; but it’s increasing.

-“Almost all of the value that the human race could achieve lies in the future: all the greatest scientific advances, works of art, peaks of happiness and creativity.”
+“Almost all the value that the human race could achieve lies in the future: all the greatest scientific advances, works of art, peaks of happiness and creativity.”

 I think I’ll disagree with Derek Parfit on this one!
 I think there are a couple of considerations that he maybe doesn’t mention, but which are very important in setting that threshold.
 Giving more has two effects: obviously it means more money is going to charity, but it slightly decreases your own living conditions.
-Perhaps it has zero effect to begin with, but as you start to donate more and more, now you might have to take public transport to get to the office, or buy a cheaper suit which could impact your job prospects, etc. At some point those considerations outweigh the benefits of your donations.
-For someone in a rich country, the point at which it’s no longer optimal to keep donating is much higher than a poverty threshold of two dollars per day—because if you gave everything above two dollars a day, you simply wouldn’t be able to live in a rich country, and therefore earn money.
+Perhaps it has zero effect to begin with, but as you start to donate more and more, now you might have to take slower transport to get to the office, or buy a cheaper suit which could impact your job prospects, etc. At some point those considerations outweigh the benefits of your donations.
+For someone in a rich country, the point at which it’s no longer optimal to keep donating is much higher than a poverty threshold of two dollars per day—because if you gave everything above two dollars a day, you simply wouldn’t be able to live in a rich country, and therefore earn money to donate.

 A second point is that we should be actualists.
-Actualism versus possibilism is a question in moral philosophy, which could be framed like this: when I decide what I ought to do today, should I take into account my own future weakness of the will?
+Actualism versus possibilism is a question in moral philosophy, which can be framed like this: when I decide what I ought to do today, should I take into account my own future weakness of the will?
 Actualism says that we should.
 If you give away all of your savings at once today—which you could technically do—you’ll probably get so frustrated that you’ll simply stop giving in the future.
-Whereas if you decide to give 10% of your earnings, this commitment will be sustainable enough that you’ll continue doing it over many years in the future, resulting in a higher overall impact.
+Whereas if you decide to give 10% of your earnings, this commitment will be sustainable enough that you’ll continue doing it over many years in the future, resulting in a higher overall amount, and thus a higher impact.
 Therefore, an actualist says that you should give only 10%.

 Next up in your selection, we have 80,000 Hours, by Ben Todd.
-As we mentioned earlier, 80,000 Hours is an organisation that you co-founded in 2011 with him.
+As we mentioned earlier, 80,000 Hours is an organization that you co-founded in 2011 with him.
 Can you explain what it does, and what’s in this book?